I am very lucky to be able to work from my garden studio which doubles up as a

 I started selling at art markets and events, developed my own online shop and have been very fortunate to secure numerous gallery and shop representations over the years.
 Hard work and and a genuine love of what I do saw me through those early art markets (often freezing), busy open studios (much warmer) and exhibitions at several UK galleries (wine).
 A hobby that began with a commission for a friend has become a career, and the creation of Sam Fenner Art.

-I am married to Ed and we have 2 teenagers.
+I am married to Ed and we have 2 lovely teenagers.
 My parents are both 'arty' and my brother is a successful graphic designer so creativity is in the genes.
 I studied General Art & Design and Art History at Hereford Art College and Life Drawing at Worcester School of Art & Design.
-I am a certified francophile (lots of my family live there), I speak French, love travelling, and play the piano (badly).
+I am a certified francophile (lots of my family live there), I speak French, love travelling, and play the piano (not very well).

 What the Curators say